Last Updated on

 8. Sewing Kit for Emergency Stitches

 Although it is possible to purchase fully equipped first aid surgical kits, a simple sewing kit along with your other first aid supplies is sufficient in an emergency.
 The rule of thumb is a wound that is deeper than the first layer of skin is usually best to be closed to reduce the chance of infection.
 Most experts recommend needles that are on the smaller side — smaller the better — for this purpose.
-In an emergency, you can sterilize any needle you are using with a lighter or matches.
+In an emergency, you can sterilize any needle you are using with a lighter (see our post on the best survival lighter) or matches.
 The actual suturing material can be either silk or nylon thread.
 Fishing line is an alternative that would enable easier removal later on, though, it must be carried in a sterile package.

 Super glue can also be used, either on its own with a small laceration or in addition to sutures.